-- 15. Witnesses must be members of the University community, unless the hearing board determines that they have direct knowledge of the matter at issue.
+- community, unless the hearing board determines that they have direct knowledge of the matter at issue.
 Witnesses may be present in the hearing only when testifying.
 Expert witnesses are generally not allowed.
 The hearing board may limit the number of witnesses. - 16.
 During the hearing, each party shall have an opportunity to make an opening statement, present evidence, question witnesses, ask questions of the opposing party, present a rebuttal, and present a closing statement.
-The chair of the hearing board may set time limits on each party's presentation. - E. The hearing board shall render a decision and prepare a written report of its findings and supporting rationale.
-As part of its decision, the hearing board shall recommend what, if any, redress or sanction should be implemented by the appropriate unit administrator.
-The chair of the hearing board shall forward copies of the report to the appropriate unit administrator within three class days of the hearing. - F. Upon receipt of the hearing board's report, the appropriate unit administrator, in consultation with the hearing board, shall determine an appropriate redress or sanction within three class days.
-The chair of the hearing board will immediately forward copies of the final decision to the parties, the unit administrator who will implement the redress or sanctions, and the University Ombudsperson.
+The chair of the hearing board may set time limits on each party's presentation. - D. The hearing board shall render a decision and prepare a written report of its findings and supporting rationale.
+The hearing body shall determine whether each allegation has been supported by a preponderance of the evidence.
+As part of its decision, the hearing board shall determine what, if any, redress or sanction should be implemented by the appropriate unit administrator (normally, the head of the unit in which the problem occurred).
+The chair of the hearing board shall forward copies of the report to the Dean of Undergraduate Studies who then forwards it to the parties and the appropriate unit administrator within three class days of the hearing. - E. Upon receipt of the hearing board's report, the appropriate unit administrator shall implement the redress or sanction (other than recess or dismissal from the University) within five class days.
 All recipients of the report are expected to respect the confidentiality of the report.
-If an appeal is filed pursuant to Section VII below, any redress or sanctions imposed will be held in abeyance while the appeal is pending. - G. Either party to a hearing may request reconsideration of a hearing board's recommendation within 30 days of the hearing board's decision on the basis that new evidence has arisen. - H. At any time during the grievance/complaint hearing process, the parties may consult with the Office of the Ombudsperson.
+If an appeal is filed pursuant to Section VII below, any redress or sanctions imposed will be held in abeyance while the appeal is pending. - F. Either party to a hearing may request reconsideration of a hearing board's recommendation within 30 days of the hearing board's decision on the basis that new evidence has arisen. - G. At any time during the grievance/complaint hearing process, the parties may consult with the Office of the Ombudsperson.